Israel will consider U.S. Mideast plan, Palestinians to boycott

 “We welcome all those who wish to help us, whether it be in Manama or anywhere else.
 But for now, we reject the deal of the century,” he said.

-Appearing dismive of U.S. plans to arrange massive investments in the region, Abbas said: “What have the Americans proposed that is original?
+Appearing dismissive of U.S. plans to arrange massive investments in the region, Abbas said: “What have the Americans proposed that is original?
 50 or 60 billion dollars?
 We are used to this kind of nonsense.
 Let’s not lie to each other.
 We’ll see if anyone lives long enough to see that $50 or $60 billion come.”

-Reporting by Dedi Hayun in the Jordan Valley, Rami Ayyub in Ramallah, Stephen Farrell and Ari Rabinovitch in Jerusalem
+Reporting by Dedi Hayun in the Jordan Valley, Rami Ayyub in Ramallah, Stephen Farrell and Ari Rabinovitch in Jerusalem; Editing by Marguerita Choy